mongodb/mongo-kafka/README.md

 ```

 ### Key Handling Strategies
-So far, the sink connector ignores the key part of the kafka records and only processes their respective value structures.
-After the conversion to a MongoDB BSON document, an *_id* field is automatically added which is filled by the **configured document id generation strategy**, which can be one of the following:
+The sink connector is able to process both, the key and value parts of kafka records.
+After the conversion to MongoDB BSON documents, an *_id* field is automatically added to value documents which are finally persisted in a MongoDB collection.
+The *_id* itself is filled by the **configured document id generation strategy**, which can be one of the following:

 * a MongoDB **BSON ObjectId**
 * a Java **UUID**